 OATH has signage in its hearing centers that tells respondents that they have the right to complain about the interpretation services provided by OATH.
 They are instructed to call 311 with their complaint or they can visit the OATH website and file a complaint online.
-The complaint would be routed to the Assistant Commissioner for Public Affairs, who is also the agency's Language Access Coordinator.
+The complaint would be routed to the Deputy Commissioner for Public Affairs, who is also the agency's Language Access Coordinator.
 She would send the complaint to document translation vendor if the complaint was in another language.
 She would investigate the complaint and then answer the correspondence directing it to the complainant after investigating the complaint.
 If the original complaint was in another language, she would have the response translated by our vendor before sending the translated response to the complainant.

-b.
-How complaints are handled by OATH for service disruption by vendor and quality assurance
+2. How Complaints are Handled by OATH for Service Disruption by Vendor and Quality Assurance

 OATH submits complaints to vendors if we encounter quality control problems and we respectfully request plans of action from them if the problem is persistent.
 In regards to over the phone translation, OATH has a secondary contract that can be used when the problem is not solved to our satisfaction by our primary vendor.
-There is a protocol for using the second vendor, including documenting instances and making formal complaints with the primary and giving them the opportunity to resolve the issue.
+There is a protocol for using the second vendor, including documenting instances and making formal complaints with the primary service provider and giving them the opportunity to resolve the issue.